-Our tenth amended and restated memorandum and articles of association will become effective and replace our current memorandum and articles of association in its entirety upon completion of this offering.
+We will adopt the tenth amended and restated memorandum and articles of association, which will become effective and replace our current eighth amended and restated memorandum and articles of association in its entirety upon completion of this offering.
 The following are summaries of material provisions of the post-offering memorandum and articles of association and of the Companies Law, insofar as they relate to the material terms of our ordinary shares.